 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is that the Pension Plan is funded primarily by contributions made by employers pursuant to the terms of collective bargaining agreements with the union that represents the participants in the Plan, and from the investment of Plan assets.
-The Plan may also be funded by payments of withdrawal liability from employers if there are qualifying employer withdrawals.
+The funding policy of the Plan is funded by contributions made by employers pursuant to collective bargaining agreements with the unions that represent the Plan's participants, or pursuant to participation agreements, and by earnings on investments.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is that the assets are invested with the goal of attaining a reasonable return above the rate of inflation over the long term.
-Assets are diversified among a variety of professional investment managers with different investment strategies and types of investments, with the ultimate goal of maximizing return while minimizing volatility.
+The investment policy of the Plan is to invest Plan assets in a manner consistent with the fiduciary standards of ERISA.
+The investment policy of the Plan targets the Plan asset classes according to the following schedule: